genellann/AssetLoader/README.md

 ## UNIT TESTS
 In order to test the AssetLoader, I made a simple Phaser game that loads assets and puts them on the stage.
 There are several json files that I run the game with in order to test the various json structures available.
 I also ran the test in both Phaser.WEBGL and Phaser.CANVAS modes.

-### How to run the tests
-1. Run npm install
-- From the command line, navigate to the test root ([test/](/test))
-- Type: _npm install_
-- Wait while the modules download.
-Watch the console output for errors.
-Address them if any.
-2. Run grunt task
-- Once your node modules are downloaded, type _grunt_ into you command line
-- Wait until you get a confirmation build message
-3. Open index.html in the browser
-4. Open the inspector or dev tools in your browser
-- You will see assets on the stage and console output indicating that the tests passed.

 Please open an [issue](https://github.com/genradley/AssetLoader/issues) if you find any bugs.
 We will fix the issue and add a test for it.

 ## JSDOCS